Symposium

 For those unfamiliar with the campus, you can access a full campus map here.

-Since past Symposiums have been recorded—you can view details about those events and the recordings here.
+Past Symposiums have been recorded.
+You can view details about those events and the recordings here.

-If you have questions, comments, or suggestions about past or upcoming Symposiums, please contact Kat Engelken, Symposium Editor of Animal Law Review, at sym-animallaw@lclark.edu.
+If you have questions, comments, or suggestions about past or upcoming Symposiums, please contact Nicole Wood, Symposium Editor of Animal Law Review, at sym-animallaw@lclark.edu.